Time-Frequency Correlation of Repeating Fast Radio Bursts: Correlated Aftershocks Tend to Exhibit Downward Frequency Drifts: Introduction

-In the previous study, \citet[][hereafter TT23]{Totani+23} analyzed the two-point correlation function in the two-dimensional space of occurrence time and energy of repeating FRBs, revealing that the statistical characteristics of FRBs are remarkably similar to those of earthquakes, while differing from those of solar flares.
+\citet[][hereafter TT23]{Totani+23} analyzed the two-point correlation function in the two-dimensional space of occurrence time and energy of repeating FRBs, revealing that the statistical characteristics of FRBs are remarkably similar to those of earthquakes, while differing from those of solar flares.
 Building on TT23, \citet{tsuzuki2024} identified similarities between periodic radio pulsations from a magnetar and FRBs.

 These investigations into the time-energy correlation of FRBs and magnetar radio pulses suggest the presence of a shared time correlation, specifically following the Omori-Utsu law $\xi(\dt)\propto (\dt+\tau)^{-p}/\tau^{-p}$, well-known to hold in earthquakes \citep{omori1895after,Utsu1957,Utsu1961}.
 Here, $\xi(\Delta t)$ is the correlation function for events with time interval $\Delta t$, and $\tau$ is the characteristic timescale, which is comparable to the typical event durations (i.e., $\sim$ ms for FRBs).
 Interestingly, the only difference in between FRBs and earthequakes lies in the value of the Omori-Utsu index, $p$, and this unique correlation in time appears universal among different repeating FRB sources.